aenhsaihan/safe-contracts/VIBE_KANBAN_WORKFLOW_MANUAL.md

   mcp_vibe-kanban_list_tasks(project_id, status: "in-review")
   mcp_vibe-kanban_list_tasks(project_id, status: "in-progress")
   ```

+**Monitoring Approaches:**
+1. **User Notification (Recommended):**
+   - Wait for user to notify when "moo" sound plays
+   - Then verify status with MCP before reviewing
+   - Most efficient - no polling needed

+2. **Polling (Alternative):**
+   - Periodically check task status via MCP
+   - Useful when user is not available to notify
+   - Less efficient but works autonomously

 **When to Use Browser Snapshots:**
 - Verifying executor model in UI (checking for "Auto" vs "CODEX")